markadv/gemu-mvc/README.md

     1. Import/require the controller file.
     2. Import/require the needed model file.
     3. Declare the model first as a private variable before creating a new instance in the constructor.
 Declaring the model as private is important.
 If you don't follow this convention, the application will interpret all the methods from the model as url/routes of your application.
+    4. Name your controller file as you will name your class.
 3. Create your new routes by creating new method in your controller class.
 It is recommended to use fat arrow function for methods to prevents rebinding of this.
 Also, it is recommended to use async and await to all your methods.
 4. In order to change your existing routes, go to your config.js in your root folder.
 Under the routes, declare the base url/routes (this is your /Controller/Method) with trailing slash as your key and your new route as the value.
 Please follow the nodeJS convention for the get parameters and queries.
 5. It is recommended to declare non-view functions outside the class.
 However, if you really want create a method instead of function, please add an underscore at the start of the function name.
 This will prevent the application in mistaking it as a route.